Like a Dragon Gaiden: The Man Who Erased His Name: Gameplay

-In Like a Dragon Gaiden: The Man Who Erased His Name, players control Kazuma Kiryu as they explore the Sotenbori district of Osaka.
+In Like a Dragon Gaiden: The Man Who Erased His Name, players control Kazuma Kiryu for parts of the game that take place in the Sotenbori district of Osaka.
 The Isezaki Ijincho district of Yokohama, a location prominently featured in Yakuza: Like a Dragon and Lost Judgment, is also partially available during the first chapter of the story.
 A third location, known as the Castle, is a hub area where players can participate in side activities.
 Minigames such as karaoke, Pocket Circuit racing, cabaret club, and fighting arena also return.
 A new character named Akame acts as an informant, providing Kiryu with sub-missions.

 Kiryu has access to two fighting styles, Yakuza and Agent.
 The Yakuza style features aggressive brawler combat movement similar to Kiryu's classic fighting style from previous games, while the Agent style is described as having "absolute speed and precision", relying on high-tech gadgets.

 Similar to Lost Judgment, Like a Dragon Gaiden features several Master System games which Kiryu can play: Alex Kidd in Miracle World, Alien Syndrome, Enduro Racer, Fantasy Zone, Fantasy Zone II: The Tears of Opa-Opa, Galaxy Force, Global Defense, Maze Hunter 3-D, Penguin Land, Quartet and Secret Command, as well the SG-1000 version of Flicky, among other arcade titles, such as Virtua Fighter 2, Sonic the Fighters, Motor Raid, Daytona USA 2 (renamed Sega Racing Classic 2 due to licensing issues) and Fighting Vipers 2.
 Like a Dragon Gaiden was the first time Sega Model 3 games have been emulated in an official Sega game.

 Like a Dragon Gaiden features a special trial version of Like a Dragon: Infinite Wealth, which is unlockable after beating Gaidens main story for the first time.
 The trial includes two demos: a "Story Demo", which continues from the end of Gaiden and features exclusive scenes not included in Infinite Wealth; and a "Hawaii Demo", which features a limited free-roam map of a fictionalized version of Honolulu, Hawaii for the players to explore and engage in side activities.